Part 1 – Seducing Spirits and Doctrines of Demons

-It will be hard for some (maybe many) to understand the point of view presented in this multi-part series.
+It will be hard for some (maybe many) to understand the point of view presented in this part of the series.
 As a reminder, I am sharing what I have understood from God’s point of view.
-As much as I have understood it, I share God’s point of view to the best of my ability.
+As much as I have understood it, this is shared from God’s point of view.
 It is important to realize that over the course of multiple generations deception can set in progressively and subtly.
 We have a prime example of this in the Old Testament.
 Those in Israel progressively went astray over the course of multiple generations.
 They went so astray that even when God sent prophets to speak to them they could not hear God’s appeal to them.
 In earlier years of my life, it always seemed strange to me that the people of Old Testament Israel could go so far away from how God had instructed them.
 In truth, they had become blinded and deafened over time to God’s point of view across multiple generations.

 I believe the same is true now.